nephio-project/docs/content/en/docs/guides/install-guides/install-on-multiple-vm.md

 Create a repository for your cluster either in your git provider or in gitea.

-If you want to use Github or Gitlab then follow below steps
+If you want to use GitHub or GitLab then follow below steps

-Get a [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) if your repository is private, or allow Porch to make modifications.
+Get a [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) if your repository is private, to allow Porch to make modifications.

 Register the edge repository using kpt cli or nephio web-ui.